garrytrinder/devproxy-security/readme.md

 * Run `scripts\setup.ps1` (Windows) or `scripts\setup.sh` (macOS) to create a Microsoft Entra ID app registration

 ## Features

-Extended description of the contents of the sample.
-Does it include presets, mocks, a plugin?
-What does it help the user achieve?
-What problem does it solve?

 Using this sample you can use the Dev Proxy to: